-Madal F I constitution Note!
+Note!
 Explanation Create rules carefully Instead of manually selecting virtual machines for backup, you create guidelines for automatic selection of virtual machines.
 The guidelines are called rules; you enter the rules in the policy's Query Builder.
 You make the rules, and NetBackup follows them.
 If the rules state: Back up all virtual machines with a host name that contains "prod", NetBackup does that.
 Any virtual machine that is added to the environment with a host name containing "prod" is automatically selected and backed up when the policy runs.
 Virtual machines with the names that do not contain "prod" are not backed up.
 To have other virtual machines automatically backed up, you must change the query rules (or create additional policies).
 Changes to the virtual environment can affect backup times.
 If many virtual machines are temporarily added to your environment and happen to fall within the scope of the query rules, they are backed up.
 The backups can therefore run much longer than expected.

+Table 6-3Important notes on automatic virtual machine selection!

-Test the query rules.
+Table 6-3 Important notes on automatic virtual machine selection! (continued) (continued) Note!
+Explanation Test the query rules.
 Test the query rules ahead of time.
 The policy includes a Test Query function for that purpose.
 It's important to verify that your query operates as expected.
 Otherwise, the query may inadvertently select too many or too few virtual machines.
 As an alternative, you can use the nbdiscover command to test a query.
 Refer to the NetBackup Commands Reference Guide.
-Note also: The policy's Primary VM identifier parameter can affect the automatic selection process.
-See "Effect of Primary VM identifier parameter on Selection column in Test Query results" on page 123.
+1 Note also: The policy's Primary VM identifier parameter can affect the automatic selection process.
+See "Effect of Primary VM identifier parameter on Selection column in Test Query results" on page 125.
+A query test does not create the backup list.

-Important notes on automatic virtual machine selection!
-Table 6-3 (continued)

-Note!
-Explanation A query test does not create the backup list.
 NetBackup The automatic selection process is dynamic.
 Changes in the virtual environment may affect which virtual machines the query rules choose when the backup runs. creates the backup list when the backup runs.
 Note: If virtual machine changes occur, the virtual machines that are selected for backup may not be identical to those listed in your query test results.
-Backup list Query test Backup list Backup execution The policy does not display a list of the virtual machines that are to be backed up.
-If you select virtual machines manually (with the Browse for Virtual machines screen), the selected virtual machines are listed on the policy Clients tab.
-But when you use the Query Builder for automatic selection, the selected virtual machines are not listed Use the Activity Monitor or OpsCenter. on the Clients tab.
+Query test Backup execution The policy does not display a list of the virtual machines that are to be backed up.
+Use the Activity Monitor or If you select virtual machines manually (with the Browse for Virtual machines screen), the selected virtual machines are listed on the policy Clients tab.
+But when you use the Query Builder for automatic selection, the selected virtual machines are not listed on the Clients tab.
+OpsCenter.
 For a list of the backed up virtual machines, use the NetBackup Activity Monitor or the OpsCenter web interface.
-See "Using the Activity Monitor to monitor virtual machine backups" on page 132.
-See "Using OpsCenter to report on virtual machine backups" on page 137.
+See "Using the Activity Monitor to monitor virtual machine backups" on page 134.
+See "Using OpsCenter to report on virtual machine backups" on page 139.